pizzalover125/pygame_infinite_runner/README.md

-# pygame_infinite_runner
+# Infinite Runner Made In Pygame
-An infinite runner made in pygame
+An infinite runner made in pygame.
+Very basic.